 Attending to outdoor areas in a similar fashion also helps fight fleas.
 Anywhere your animals hang out – whether under the porch, in the grass, or even in their kennels – needs to be sprayed or fogged with an appropriate pest control solution.

-If you need additional help, call a Revival Pet Care Pro at 800.786.4751.
+If you have flea problems and need additional help with flea infestations, call a Revival Pet Care Pro at 800.786.4751.

 Article originally written by Donald Bramlage, DVM, Revival’s Former Director of Veterinary Services.

 How to get rid of fleas on dogs?
 How to prevent ticks on dogs?
 How do I get rid of ear mites in dogs?
 Get answers to your most common questions when it comes to external parasites on dogs.

 Tapeworms and Fleas: More Than Just a Flea Problem

 Do fleas cause tapeworms in dogs and cats?
 Learn how "grains" in your pet's stool, could be a sign your cat or dog has tapeworms and potentially fleas as well.
 Learn what causes tapeworms and the best way to treat tapeworms in dogs and cats.